locationtech-labs/geopyspark/docs/ingest_example.rst

    metadata = rdd.collect_metadata()

 Before we can begin formatting the data to our desired layout, we must first collect the :ref:`metadata` of the enitre RDD.
-The metadata itself will contain the :ref:`tile_layout` that the data will be transformed to.
-There are various ways to collect the metadata depending on how you want the layout to look (see :meth:`~geopyspark.geotrellis.rdd.RasterRDD.collect_metadata`), but for this example we will just go with the default.
+The metadata itself will contain the :ref:`tile_layout` that the data will be formatted to.
+There are various ways to collect the metadata depending on how you want the layout to look (see :meth:`~geopyspark.geotrellis.rdd.RasterRDD.collect_metadata`), but for this example, we will just go with the default parameters.

 Tiling the Data